 If choosing the pre-made delivered raised bed soil option, ALWAYS ASK exactly what is in the soil.
 Is it manure?
 What kind of manure?
 Does it contain biosolids?
 Is it OMRI-listed (organic certified)?
 Does it contain minerals? ….ask the questions before you commit to a soil choice.

-In the (somewhat likely) event that you can’t find the perfect soil in bulk locally, its time to mix up your own raised bed soil.
+In the (somewhat likely) event that you can’t find the perfect soil in bulk locally, it’s time to mix up your own raised bed soil.
 Most gardeners choose the standard “triple mix” or general “Mel’s mix” formula.
-While specifics vary, here is the general raised bed soil recipe:
+While specifics vary, here is the generally raised bed soil recipe: